Alonzo Patrick Fox

-Lieutenant General Alonzo Patrick Fox (November 11, 1895 – December 19, 1984) was a United States Army officer.
-He was prominent in the 1950s as a military advisor to the Assistant Secretary of Defense for International Security Affairs and as Deputy Assistant Secretary of Defense for National Security Council Affairs following his retirement from the Army.
-General Fox was also the father-in-law of Alexander Haig.
+Alonzo Patrick Fox (11 November 1895 – 19 December 1984) was a career officer in the United States Army.
+He attained the rank of lieutenant general, and was prominent in the 1950s as military advisor to the Assistant Secretary of Defense for International Security Affairs.
+Following his military retirement, Fox served as Deputy Assistant Secretary of Defense for National Security Council Affairs.
+He was the father-in-law of Alexander Haig.